softprops/coffeescripted-sbt/README.md

 In you project, define a file for plugin library dependencies `project/plugins/build.sbt`

-And add the following line
+And add the following lines

+    resolvers += "less is" at "http://repo.lessis.me"

     libraryDependencies += "me.lessis" %% "coffeescripted-sbt" % "0.1.0"